DXDD-AM

 DXDD (657 AM) Radyo Kampana is a radio station owned and operated by Dan-ag sa Dakbayan Broadcasting Corporation, the media arm of the Archdiocese of Ozamis.
 The station's studio is located at the 3rd Flr., New DXDD Bldg., Rizal Ave., Ozamiz, and its transmitter is located at St. Joseph Compound, Brgy.
 Tinago, Ozamiz.

-The AM station is broadcast on TV via DXDD Radio-Television, seen on both Fil Products Ozamiz (Channel 18) and Misamis Cable (Channel 19).
+DXDD can be seen on TV via DXDD Radio-Television, seen on both Fil Products Ozamiz (Channel 18) and Misamis Cable (Channel 19).